What should 6G be?: Conclusions

-In this article, we provided our basic thoughts on 6G communications from a human-centric perspective.
-Overall, 6G is not only an extension of 5G with a much higher rate and lower latency, but also should be human-centric.
-In this regard, we believe that high security, secrecy, and privacy are the all-important features of 6G, which shall be paid special attention from the wireless research community.
-We also presented the potential application scenarios of 6G and summarized five slices that should be supported in 6G.
-Following these slices, key features and enabling technologies for 6G communications were introduced.
-Beyond the communication technologies, we briefly discussed other crucial issues regarding 6G communications, including the dependency on basic sciences and upstream industries, research roadmap planning, business model and commercialization, as well as health, psychological, and social impacts.
-The article aims to provide an envisioned picture of 6G and serve as a research guideline in the post-5G era.
+We have provided a vision for 6G communications from a human-centric perspective that could serve as research guide in the post-5G era.
+We suggest that high security, secrecy, and privacy should be the key features of 6G, and should be given particular attention by the wireless research community.
+We envisioned and explained potential application scenarios that should be supported in 6G.
+We also introduced key features and enabling technologies for 6G communications.
+Finally, we discussed other crucial issues beyond communication technologies that should be considered in the development of 6G.